badj/playwright-poc/README.md

 # Playwright POC

-> A proof of concept showcasing the implementation of [Playwright](https://playwright.dev/) as a test framework and multiple test reporters *([Monocart](https://github.com/cenfun/monocart-reporter) and [Allure](https://allurereport.org/))* to test the checkout flow for the ["Test Automation - Big Cartel E-commerce Test store"](https://testautomation.bigcartel.com/).
+> A proof of concept to showcase the implementation of [Playwright](https://playwright.dev/) as a test framework and multiple test reporters *([Monocart](https://github.com/cenfun/monocart-reporter) and [Allure](https://allurereport.org/))* to test the checkout flow for the ["Test Automation - Big Cartel E-commerce Test store"](https://testautomation.bigcartel.com/).

 ---
 ### Table of contents